 (photo by sacbike.org)

 In May 2014 BART police received 53 stolen bicycle reports, over 80% of which were secured using only a cable lock.
 A cable lock by itself can be cut using shears in just a few seconds, and offers almost no protection at all.

 Instead, use a high-quality U-lock designed for bicycles or motorcycles.
 Used a keyed, not combination, lock.
-You will end up paying $40 or more, which seems expensive but is a worthwhile investment to avoid replacing your whole bike due to theft.
+A quality lock will likely cost $40 or more, which is a lot less than the replacement value of a stolen bike.

 - A second U-lock, chain, or cable to secure both wheels and the frame.